scmosoeu/fresh_produce/README.md

 - **Deploy:** A PowerBI dashboard is used for visualizations, these dashboards are embedded onto a Streamlit web application, generating forecasts and inventory optimization analysis.

 ## 3. Freshgram web application
 The web application has two options, below is the snap shot of the **trend** option which makes use of PowerBI dashboards for visualizations.
+The information relayed on the dashboards include, based on the product of interest over a specified period, the change in average pricing as well as pricing range, quantity sold, and quantity remaining in inventory.

 ![trend](imgs/view_one.png)

-The information relayed on the dashboards include, based on the product of interest over a specified period, the change in average pricing as well as pricing range, quantity sold, and quantity remaining in inventory.
+The **inventory planning** option of the web application makes use of predictions of fresh produce products.
+Here the user can select the a particular day of interest in the future date and forecasted costs of the product will be returned as per kilogram and per container cost.

 ![inventory_planning_one](imgs/view_two.png)

+The inventory optimization section makes use of Linear programming to maximize profit for the retailer.
+This is based on projected demand of the product, the gross profit margin the retailer hopes to achieve and as a result the quantity of the products the retailer needs to purchase in order to meet the target gross profit margin.

 ![inventory_planning_two](imgs/view_three.png)